samayunPathan/django-assignment-v2/README.md

   - `type`: Type of location (e.g., country, state, city).
   - `latitude`: Latitude of location.
   - `longitude`: Longitude of location.
+  - `create_date`: Timestamp when the property record was created.
+  - `update_date`: Timestamp when the property record was last updated.

 - **Amenity Model**:
   - `name`: Name of the amenity.
+  - `create_date`: Timestamp when the property record was created.
+  - `update_date`: Timestamp when the property record was last updated.

 - **Image Model**:
   - `image_path`: Path to the image file.
+  - `create_date`: Timestamp when the property record was created.
+  - `update_date`: Timestamp when the property record was last updated.

 ### 2. Use Django Admin with Proper Authentication